anna-filou/anna-filou.github.io/_posts/2025-05-13-css-color-scales.md

 Then I tried using `oklch(from…)` and adjusting the Alpha value to create a scale.
 But then colors on the scale could not be darker than the original.
 And if they ever overlap (think, text color with 80% opacity + background at 30%) then the color on top will be a mix of the two!

 So I switched to using `calc()` instead of L and C values within `oklch()` and keeping the hue value the same.
-I first created a color scale using an online generated, then converted to OKLCH and used a preadsheet to calculate the different between the Lightness and Chroma values of each color.
-I rounded those up and created variables in my CSS to replesnt the Lightness increment and the Chrome increment separately.
+I first created a color scale using an online generator, then converted to OKLCH and used a spreadsheet to calculate the difference between the Lightness and Chroma values of each color.
+I rounded those up and created variables in my CSS to represent the Lightness increment and the Chroma increment separately.

 ![](/assets/color-scale-excel.webp)